aaronbi/web_tech_final_flask/README.md

 # About
 This is the source code for a website for organizing outdoor climbing trips.
-This project uses Flask for most of its serverside operations, HTML/CSS for page structure, JS for dynamic elements of pages, and is deployed using AWS(gunicorn, nginx, Elastic IPs, Route 53)/Cloudflare.
+This project uses Flask for most of its serverside operations, HTML/CSS for page structure, JS for dynamic elements of pages, and is deployed using AWS(EC2, gunicorn, nginx, Elastic IPs, Route 53)/Cloudflare.

+An EC2 ubuntu instance is running the server using gunicorn and nginx.
+Elastic Ips amnd Route 53 are used to redirect the default public IP over to Cloudflare.
+Cloudflare acts as a proxy between the AWS IP and the actual domain for the website.
 # Link
 https://aaronbi.xyz
 # Usage